grprshikhar/pricing_dev/pricing_wizard/README.md

 If this says `Python 3.9.X` or greater, then you just need to ensure the python package manager is available:

  - `sudo apt install python3-pip`

+  Need to be in the folder with pricing wizard

  - `pip3 install -r requirements.txt`

 And you should be ready to go!